 Thanks to digital communication improvements, people from many different fields are now able to work remotely.
 Yet, many employees are still dreaming of a flexible work-life balance and the ability to determine when, where and how they work.
 There’s just one thing stopping them: their current job.

-Before you start updating your resume and beginning to search for a new position, have you ever considered pitching the idea of a remote position to your current employer?
+So before you start updating your resume and begin to search for a new position, have you ever considered pitching the idea of a remote position to your current employer?

-Here are five top tips that will help you to convince your boss to let you work remotely.
+Here are five top tips that will help your boss feel comfortable with the idea of you becoming a remote employee.

 Choose The Right Time

-If peak season or a particular busy time is coming up, this might be the best time for you to approach your boss.
+If peak season or a particularly busy time is coming up, this might be the best time for you to approach your boss.
 Why?
 Many times managers will be looking for employees to put in some overtime to meet deadlines, so the argument can be made that instead of spending time commuting, you can complete extra work in a space with no distractions.

 Know Your Worth and Document All Your Wins